 Why wait longer than you need to and how to avoid NHS Waiting Time for knee arthroscopy?
-Jump NHS Waiting Times for knee arthroscopy and get the NHS refund.
+Jump NHS Waiting Times.
 You can save money and time by opting for Knee arthroscopic surgery abroad.
 Treatment abroad is lower than in UK private clinics, and there are no waiting lists.

 As a rule, the cost of treatment abroad is lower than in the UK.
 Arthroscopy in the UK can be very expensive, and in many EU countries, the same procedure can be found at a fraction of the cost.
-Often this means that you can combine your surgery with a holiday, for less than the price of having the surgery alone in the UK.
+Often this means that you can have quality surgery for a lower price and you can return back to your normal life.

 What is Knee arthroscopy surgery?

 Knee arthroscopic surgery is classified as little invasive surgery because the surgeon is doing it through small, approximately 1 cm wide incisions in the knee joint.
 During the procedure, your orthopaedic surgeon inserts a video camera objective with a very bright light beam into the knee joint.

-Arthroscopy is used to diagnoses several knee problems, such as a torn meniscus or a misaligned patella (kneecap).
+Arthroscopy is used to diagnose several knee problems, such as a torn meniscus or a misaligned patella (kneecap).
 After the surgery, the surgeon drains the saline from your joint and closes your cuts with stitches.

-There are more than one reasons depending on diagnose, required treatment, costs and others, these reasons include:
+There is more than one reason depending on diagnosis, required treatment, costs and others, these reasons include:

 - Arthroscopy NHS Waiting Time –NHS are having long waiting lists for surgery (over 18 weeks).
 Travelling abroad you can get treatment significantly sooner and jump The NHS waiting times.
 And in almost all cases you will be able to get a refund for knee joint arthroscopy abroad.

 - Specialised services – private clinics abroad tend to offer specialised orthopaedic surgeons, well educated medical staff newest medical equipment.
 In situations when you are paying for service, you are expecting high-level orthopaedic surgeons and that is what private medical clinics abroad do offer.
 And who would not want to be treated by the same doctor who has operated on professional athletes?